TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is Kubernetes architecture?

 Kubernetes architecture consists of a master node that controls the cluster and worker nodes where containers are deployed.
-It includes components like the API server, scheduler, controller manager, etcd for state management.
+It includes components like the API server, scheduler, controller manager, and etcd for state management.

-What is called Fargate service in AWS?
+What is called the Fargate service in AWS?

 AWS Fargate is a serverless compute engine for containers that allows you to run containers without managing the underlying infrastructure.